LaurensdeGraaff/CalDAV-Emojifier/README.md

 ## Status

 !!!This is a work in progress!!!
-- The python script runs, is not fully tested
-- Not tested in a docker environmet

 ## Features

 - Connects to a CalDAV server using credentials from `config.json`.
 - Ensures events start with an emoji.
-- Ensures tasks start with an emoji (work in progress).
+- Ensures tasks start with an emoji
 - Automatically updates the emoji dictionary (`emoji_dict.json`) with new words and emojis.
 - Runs periodically using Docker.

 ## Prerequisites

-- Python 3 and `pip3` (already included in the dev container).
 - A CalDAV server with valid credentials.
 - Docker (for running the script periodically).